milanglacier/minuet-ai.nvim/README.md

     -- context before cursor and after cursor, the larger the ratio the more -- context before cursor will be used. throttle = 1000, -- only send the request every x milliseconds, use 0 to disable throttle.
+    -- debounce the request in x milliseconds, set to 0 to disable debounce debounce = 400,
     -- show notification when request is sent or request fails. options:
     -- `false` to disable notification, "verbose" to show notification when -- request is sent or request fails. "error" to show notification when